davidhollis/commander-jumpstart-cube/content/_index.md

 ## Following the cube's development

-I'll be developing the cube live on Twitch at http://twitch.tv/sconeforgemystic, every Wednesday at 6:00pm Pacific time.
+I'll be developing the cube live on Twitch at http://twitch.tv/sconeforgemystic, every Thursday at 7:00pm Pacific time.
 For go-live notifications, you can follow me on Twitter ([@SconeforgeMystic](https://twitter.com/sconeforgemystic)).
 If you know me in person and want to join in the discussion as the decks are built, reach out to me and I'll invite you to the Discord server.

 [c-supplement]: /decks/00-colorless-supplement
 [^1]: even if they don't have partner, or if they have "partner with" another commander